Skip to content

 Make sure both arms are connected and run this script to launch manual calibration:

-python lerobot/scripts/control_robot.py calibrate \
+python lerobot/scripts/control_robot.py \

 b.
 Manual calibration of leader arm